 Vanassa Lafleur

-Vanassa Lafleur (she/her) is a rising sophomore, majoring in Biological Sciences and minoring in Psychology.
-She hopes to one day become a pediatrician.
-In addition to being a Changemaking Mentor for First-Year students at the Honors College, she is a member of Stitch for Life.
+Vanassa Lafleur (she/her) is a rising senior, majoring in Biological Sciences and minoring in Psychology.
+She hopes to one day become a physician assistant.
+In addition to being a Lead Changemaking Mentor for First–Year Students at the Honors College, she is a member of Stitch for Life, Rutgers Pre-PA Club, and WISO Dance Troupe.
 Outside of school, Vanassa loves to crochet, watch television, play the piano, and listen to music.

 Justin Seo

-Justin Seo (he/his) is a sophomore enrolled in the PharmD program for EMSOP, with aspirations of becoming a leader in the healthcare industry, focusing on ethical practices and corporate social responsibility.
-Besides serving as a Changemaking Mentor on 2 East, he is an active Honors College Ambassador, a member of the Honors College Media Team, does research in the Department of Chemistry and Chemical Biology, and is a producer for the Catholic Student Association.
+Justin Seo (he/his) is a third-year student studying Genetics with a double minor in Music Technology and Statistics.
+He dreams of becoming the change in the healthcare industry as an aspiring physician, focusing on ethical practices and corporate social responsibility.
+Besides being a mentor, he is an active Honors College Ambassador, a videographer for the Taiwanese American Student Association, and does research with the Department of Chemistry and Chemical Biology.
 In his free time, Justin enjoys hanging out with friends, playing basketball, and loves editing small video projects!

 Rachel Schulman

-Rachel Schulman (she/her) is a sophomore majoring in History/Political Science and pursuing a pre-law track.
+Rachel Schulman (she/her) is a junior majoring in History/Political Science, minoring in Comparative Literature and pursuing a pre-law track.
 She aspires to work as a constitutional law attorney in cases surrounding civil liberties and civil rights.
-Besides serving as a Changemaking Mentor for First-Year Students, she is involved in the Honors College as a member of the Wellness and HC Speaks committees.
-Additionally, she works as an Aresty Research Assistant and is Secretary of the Rutgers University Moot Court Association.
+Besides serving as a Changemaking Mentor for First-Year Students, she is involved in the Honors College as a member of the HC Speaks committee.
+Additionally, she works as a research assistant in the Jewish Studies department and is Treasurer of the Rutgers University Moot Court Association.
 In her free time, you can usually find her reading, drinking iced coffee, spending time with friends, or keeping in touch with her large family.

 Zoe Reich